Getting Off to a Good Start

 - “Students must notify the instructor of accommodations within 2 weeks of class.”

 The same applies to language about the policies related to religious holidays or the Honor Code.
-We can simply repeat the boilerplate language the university tells us to use, or we can go further to adapt it to make clear our sincere commitment. (“The Honor Code means a lot to me, so I want to make sure you understand…”) We can also model our commitment by using proper citations for legally permissible photos.
+We can simply repeat boilerplate language, or we can adapt it to make clear our sincere commitment. (“The Honor Code means a lot to me, so I want to make sure you understand…”) We can also model our commitment by using proper citations for legally permissible photos.

 Whatever policies you choose, you can see differences in how a “warm” and “cold” syllabus might express them.